 I actually graduated from my undergraduate degree at the University of Sunderland 22 years ago and have very happy memories of that time.
-My decision to come back and study for the MSc Inequality and Society was very timely – I was ten years out of work after a premature end to my military and nursing career, so completed a management diploma and embarked on independent study of philosophy, anthropology and sociology to back up my undergraduate and nursing qualifications.
+My decision to come back and study for the MSc Inequality and Society was very timely – I was 10 years out of work after a premature end to my military and nursing career, so completed a management diploma and embarked on independent study of philosophy, anthropology and sociology to back up my undergraduate and nursing qualifications.
 I chose Sunderland because I remembered a friendly and fun atmosphere – which certainly still exists!

 The tutors are so approachable and the course content is amazing and fascinating.
 It feels relevant and very much embedded in current socio-political discourse, helping me to form a bridge between academic theory and diversity practice.
 I hope to use the knowledge I gain to affect real-world change in my professional area.
 I plan to progress onto a PhD after I graduate and would love to teach at Sunderland one day.

-For those of us who live daily with the consequence of social and professional exclusion, the personal and professional motivations are often linked.
+For those of us who live daily with the consequences of social and professional exclusion, the personal and professional motivations are often linked.
 I am no exception to this.
 Having been an undergraduate at Sunderland and returning two decades later, it feels like coming home.
 The University and this course have given me hope, a direction and purpose.
 Crucially it has provided me with the means to achieve my goals.

 Published 17 March 2020